 Christmas at Black Sail

-Come and join leaders Matt and Danny on a pre-Christmas mountain weekend at Black Sail, England's most remote hostel!
+Come and join leaders Danny and Peter on a pre-Christmas mountain weekend at Black Sail, England's most remote hostel!
 Great walking, great company and spectacular scenery awaits those who sign up.

 Generations of walkers have made a grateful beeline for Ennerdale's majestically sited Black Sail "hut", a former shepherds' bothy that serves as one of the UK's most renowned youth hostels.
 High up in the western fells – a good couple of hours' walk (or cycle) from anywhere, and six miles from the nearest car park on Ennerdale Water – this is more hikers' refuge than backpackers' hostel.
 This is basic – but very welcome – accommodation in the middle of some of the most dramatic walking country in the UK, and that's just they way we like it!